benlumley/jQuery-PanZoom/README.md

 The units represent the amount to increment/decrement the x1,y1,x2,y2 values by.

+### mouseWheel(delta)

+This is the handler for mousewheel events.
+It takes one argument, delta, which represents the amount and direction of mouse movement.

 ### fit

 This is used for the reset handler.
-It will re-center the image in the containing div and will size it as large as possible, respecting the aspect if approprate (according to the settings).
+It will re-center the image in the containing div and will size it as large as possible, respecting the aspect if appropriate (according to the settings).

+### readPosition

+Forces panZoom to reload co-ordinates from the output form fields.
+Useful to call after manually setting position, and is bound to the change and blur events if directedit is enabled.

+### dragComplete

+This is called after a drag event, hence it's name.
+It reads the co-ordinates of the image from css top, left, width and height and applies them to the output fields.

+### updatePosition

+Re-applies the internal co-ordinates in the data object to the output form fields and sets the image position accordingly.
+Useful if you have directly manipulated the current image co-ordinates in the data object to force panZoom to apply the new co-ordinates.

+### loadImage

+Bound to the main image's change event - possibly of little use aside from this - causes panZoom to re-read the image size, and fit the image if it's changed.

+### destroy

+Removes the panZoom instance.

+### mouseDown(action, [arg1, arg2])

+This is a wrapper method used to call other methods via setInterval to provide the clickandhold functionality.
+It takes a method (action) to call - eg: 'panUp' and optional arguments to pass to it.
+It calls this once and then uses javascript's setInterval to repeatedly call it if clickandhold is enabled.

+### mouseUp

+Clears the setInterval from mouseDown.
+Bound to the mouseleave and mouseup events of relevant controls.

 # Tips #